Current Research

 NOVEL METHOD FOR DIAGNOSIS OF NOCARDIOFORM PLACENTITIS

-Shavahn Loux, University of Kentucky –Two Year Grant
+Shavahn Loux, Louisiana State University–Two Year Grant

 One Sentence Summary: A sensitive and specific diagnostic test for Nocardioform Placentitis.